Improving future society trustworthiness through security research

 Trustworthiness Assurance

 Society 5.0 challenges must be thoroughly considered from the perspective of the five components of trustworthiness: safety, security, privacy, reliability and resilience.
-For this purpose, we have envisioned an assurance framework that proposes an objective methodology to provide guarantees for all the five trustworthiness components.
+Related activities include: (i) Develop a trustworthiness assurance framework to provide guarantees for all the five trustworthiness components; (ii) Conduct a case study on smart building control systems.

 Security Education and Training

-The human factor is an important component of modern security, and we conduct research in the areas of technical security training and awareness security training.
-One of the goals of this research direction is to extend the integrated cybersecurity training framework CyTrONE we developed to provide more effective education and training capabilities.
+The human factor is an important component of modern cybersecurity, and we conduct research in the areas of technical security training and security awareness training.
+Examples for this research direction are: (i) Development of the integrated cybersecurity training framework CyTrONE and the corresponding training content; (ii) Conducting hands-on training activities.

 Key publications